 Finally, in some cases it is desirable to statically dispense a viscous solution and ensure that it coats right to the very edge of the substrate (for example spin coating PMMA as a gate insulator for prefabricated ITO OFET substrates).
 In this case it is not easy to use the pipette tip to pull the meniscus to the edge without touching it due to the viscosity of the ink and the relatively low wettability.

 Instead, use a different spin coating method where the pipette tip is angled at 45 degrees to the substrate and moved along the far edge of the substrate.
 This creates an effective technique to coat the PMMA right to the very edge of the substrate without touching it.

 However, one of the main issues for a static dispense is that the solvent in the ink has some time to evaporate before the spin coating process begins.
 For low vapour pressure solvents such as water this is not too much of an issue, however for high vapour pressure solvents such as chloroform (around 10x higher than water) it can be critical and the time between depositing the solution and the start of spinning can make a big difference to both film thickness and film quality.
 This is the primary reason why a static dispense gives lower substrate-to-substrate film uniformity and why a dynamic dispense is recommended if possible.

 Practical Spin Coating Tips

-Skip to: spin coating nanoparticles, automated dispensing, ultra-low spin speeds and covered drying, solvent blends, assessment of drying and uniformity, ambient conditions and drying time, spin cleaning and wash steps
+Skip to: spin coating nanoparticles, spin coating small substrates and wafer fragments, automated dispensing, ultra-low spin speeds and covered drying, solvent blends, assessment of drying and uniformity, ambient conditions and drying time, spin cleaning and wash steps

 Special Requirements for Spin Coating Nanoparticles